Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 7. Red and green paper chains

-8. Go caroling (nursing homes especially love this!)
+8. Go caroling

-9. Attend a school holiday production
+9. Attend a holiday production

 If you know a young person in school, chances are they will have a holiday performance.
 Support them, and their school, by attending.
+This is also an excellent way to express your gratitude to teachers and even friends who are involved in theater or performance groups.

 10. Make ornaments

+When was the last time you truly let snow bring you joy – instead of getting caught up in the shoveling and salting?
 If you are blessed with snow this year, make the most of it!
 Snowmen, snow angels, snowball fights and snow forts offer hours of fun for all ages.

+Fun holiday activities can involve both family bonding time and giving back.
 Send a bit of holiday joy to a soldier stationed overseas by having your kids make a few holiday cards.

 14. Advent calendar